 Emily Markoe is an actor and writer based in San Francisco, CA. Trained as an opera singer at the New England Conservatory of Music, she now only dons viking helmets on special occasions – and usually just to frighten people.
 Emily has performed nationally at SF Sketchfest, Austin Out of Bounds, and The Pack Improv Festival.
 Her film The Makeover appeared at the San Francisco Independent Film Festival, the Alameda International Film Festival, and the North Bay Film & Art Festival.

 Eric Roller is a writer and director living in the Bay Area.
 He's an alum of Endgames Improv training, an occasional sketch teacher, and was a writer for The Examined Life, a monthly sketch show in San Francisco.
-His work has been seen at SF Sketchfest, the Funny Women Fest LA, and more.
+His work has been seen at SF Sketchfest, on Funny or Die, and more.
 Eric works as a copywriter by day (and sometimes by night), and his reflection appears on TV daily.

 Jon Skulski has been studying and teaching improv and sketch for five years.
 He has twice completed iO's summer intensive in Chicago and is a performer with Endgames in San Francisco.
 He is currently a member of house team, Cat Dance.
 He believes good improv comes from a place of confident, honest silliness.
 You can read his experiences and theories at http://improvfordumbidiots.tumblr.com/